linhpbui/kpop-eda/readme.md

 - What is the median age of idols when they debuted?
 - Aside from South Korean, what other nationality debuted in the industry?

+Visit [this page](https://nbviewer.org/github/linhpbui/kpop-eda/blob/main/analysis.ipynb) to see the interactive graphs.

 ## Methodology
 This Exploratory Data Analysis project is done on Python.
 The datasets were taken from [dbkpop](https://dbkpop.com/).